johnivanpuayap/100-days-of-code/Day 30/README.md

 # Day 30: Exception Handling and JSON

 ## Reflection
-  Today, I started by completing Day 30 of 100 Days of Python where I learned about Exception Handling, a concept I am already familiar with in Python and also learned about saving and loading JSON data during improving the Password Manager program by adding a save and search feature and also adding some exception handling.
+  Today, I started by completing Day 30 of 100 Days of Python.
+Here is a summary of what I learned today

-  Next,
+  1. Exception Handling in Python, a concept I am already familiar with
+  2. I learned that there is an else statement, which executes if there are no exceptions
+  3. Raising Own Exception
+  4. Opening and Saving data from/to a JSON

+  All of these learnings were essential in improving the Password Manager App by adding exception handling

 ## Progress
  - Completed Day 30 of 100 Days of Python